Skip to content

 4. Push stock boot.img and Image in AnyKernel3 to your device.

-5. Enter adb shell and cd /data/local/tmp/ directory, then chmod +x magiskboot
+5. Enter adb shell and run cd /data/local/tmp/ directory, then chmod +x magiskboot

-7. Replace kernel with Image: mv -f Image kernel
+7. Replace kernel with Image by running the command: mv -f Image kernel.

-8. Execute ./magiskboot repack boot.img to repack boot img, and you will get a new-boot.img file, flash this file to device by fastboot.
+8. Execute ./magiskboot repack boot.img to repack boot image, and you will get a new-boot.img file, flash this file to device by fastboot.

 Using magiskboot on Windows/macOS/Linux PC

-1. Download proper magiskboot for your OS from magiskboot_build
+1. Download the corresponding magiskboot binary for your OS from magiskboot_build.

 2. Prepare stock boot.img and Image in your PC.

-4. Enter the proper directory, execute ./magiskboot unpack boot.img to unpack boot.img, you will get a kernel file, this is your stock kernel.
+4. Enter the corresponding directory, execute ./magiskboot unpack boot.img to unpack boot.img, you will get a kernel file, this is your stock kernel.

-5. Replace kernel with Image: mv -f Image kernel
+5. Replace kernel with Image by running the command: mv -f Image kernel.

-6. Execute ./magiskboot repack boot.img to repack boot img, and you will get a new-boot.img file, flash this file to device by fastboot.
+6. Execute ./magiskboot repack boot.img to repack the boot image, and you will get a new-boot.img file, flash this file to device by fastboot.

 INFO

-Official magiskboot can run Linux device normally, if you are a Linux user, you can use official build.
+Official magiskboot can run in Linux environments normally, if you are a Linux user, you can use the official build.

-Prerequisite: Your device must have a custom Recovery, such as TWRP; if not or only official Recovery is available, use another method.
+Prerequisite: Your device must have a Custom Recovery, such as TWRP; if there is no custom recovery available for your device, use another method.

-1. From the Release page of KernelSU, download the zip package starting with AnyKernel3 that matches your phone version; for example, the phone kernel version is android12-5.10.
-66, then you should download the file AnyKernel3-android12-5.10.66_yyyy-MM.zip (where yyyy is the year and MM is the month).
+1. From the Release page of KernelSU, download the zip package starting with AnyKernel3 that matches your phone version; for example, if the device's kernel version is android12-5.10.
+66, then you should download the AnyKernel3-android12-5.10.66_yyyy-MM.zip file (where yyyy is the year and MM is the month).

-3. Use adb to put AnyKernel3-*.zip into the phone /sdcard and choose to install it in the TWRP GUI; or you can directly adb sideload AnyKernel-*.zip to install.
+3. Use adb to place AnyKernel3-*.zip into the device's /sdcard location and choose to install it in the TWRP GUI; or you can directly run adb sideload AnyKernel-*.zip to install.

-PS.
-This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you use TWRP.
+P.S.
+This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you're using TWRP.

 Other methods

-1. First install Magisk, get root privileges through Magisk and then use the kernel flasher to flash in the AnyKernel zip from KernelSU.
+1. First install Magisk, get root privileges through Magisk and then use the kernel flasher to flash in the AnyKernel3 zip from KernelSU.

-2. Use some flashing toolkit on PCs to flash in the kernel provided KernelSU.
+2. Use any flashing toolkit on PC to flash the kernel provided by KernelSU.

-But if it doesn't work, please try magiskboot way.
+However, if it doesn't work, please try magiskboot approach.

 Released under the GPL3 License.